Simo190/LTX-MultiMN/README.md

 ## Windows wallet

 1. Launch your local wallet
-2. Go to debug console (Tools - Debug Console) and enter the following command:
+2. Go to debug console (Tools - Debug Console) and enter the following command (one for each installed daemon):

 > `masternode genkey` *save the result (masternode_privkey)*

-3. Enter the following command:
+3. Enter the following command (one for each installed daemon):

 > `getaccountaddress MN1` *you will get new Masternode wallet address.
 Use like MN1 or other to better remeber and check your Masternode*

 4. Send 10,000 LTX to Masternode wallet address.
-5. Enter the following command:
+5. Enter the following command (one for each transaction):

 > `masternode outputs` output_txid